DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Rotate clockwise the DATA ENTRY continuous encoder to select next program (will be 01 if the current program number was 16).
 - Rotate counter-clockwise the DATA ENTRY continuous encoder to select previous program (will be 16 if the current program number was 01).

-Also, you'll can control the program select (like MIDI Program Change) by applying a voltage to **PROG.** input jack (can be done by an analog sequencer, such FranKe, or any module capable to deliver unipolar 0V/+10V).
+Also, you'll can control the program select (similar to _MIDI Program Change_) by applying a voltage to **PROG.** input jack (can be done by an analog sequencer, such FranKe, or any module capable to deliver unipolar 0V/+10V).
 Voltage must be into +1V ~ +8.5V range (each 0.5V step selects next program, from 01 to 16).
-The PROG. input jack, of course, is working from any module's context!
+The PROG. input jack, of course, is working whatever the current module's context!

-:warning: **Applied voltage on PROG. input jack below +1V (including negative voltage) is ignored.
-Also, any voltage above +8.5V change the program to 16.**
+:warning: **Applied voltage on PROG. input jack below +1V (including negative voltage) is ignored (to avoid unwanted changes).
+Also, any voltage above +8.5V selects program #16.**

-Obviously, any program can be altered (regardling your needs), saved to external **.vktProgram** (_Vektor PROGRAM_) file, then possibly loaded from **.vktProgram** file.
+Obviously, any program can be altered (regardling your needs), saved to external **.vktProgram** (_Vektor PROGRAM_) 130-byte binary file, then possibly loaded later, when you'll need it.

 :information_source: **Program name always follows the specified filename** when you save the current program, but with restrictive character set (see below).
 If more than 16 characters is specified as filename, the new program name is truncated to first seven characters, followed by three periods, then the last six characters of the filename.
 For example, ABCDEFGHIJKLMNOPQRST as filename gives "ABCDEF...OPQRST" as new program name.
 However, the filename itself is not affected.